 This information from Lexicomp® explains what you need to know about this medication, including what it’s used for, how to take it, its side effects, and when to call your healthcare provider.

-Zyflo; Zyflo CR
+Zyflo; Zyflo CR [DSC]

 - It is used to treat or prevent asthma.

-- If you are taking terfenadine.
+- If your child is taking terfenadine.

-- Tell all of your health care providers that you take this drug.
-This includes your doctors, nurses, pharmacists, and dentists.
+- Tell all of your child’s health care providers that your child is taking this drug.
+This includes your child’s doctors, nurses, pharmacists, and dentists.

 - It may take a few weeks to see the full effect.

 - If you are not able to get a breathing attack under control, get help right away.

 - Call the doctor right away if your child has breathing problems that get worse, if the rescue inhaler does not work as well, or if your child needs to use the rescue inhaler more often.